-Graduation Requirements - EdD-CMHC, SP Specialization
+Graduation Requirements - EdD-SPP, CMHC Specialization

-The EdD-CMHC.
-SP specialization degree is conferred upon the individual who has fulfilled the following requirements:
+The EdD-SPP, CMHC specialization degree is conferred upon the individual who has fulfilled the following requirements:

-- Maintenance of enrollment eligibility through satisfactory academic performance, professional development, and behavior. - Successful completion of all required coursework, program requirements or approved equivalents with a minimum, cumulative GPA of 3.0. - Successful passing of all clinical experience courses. - Freedom from all indebtedness and other obligations to the university.
+- Maintenance of enrollment eligibility through satisfactory academic performance, professional development, and behavior. - Successful completion of all required courses and program requirements or approved equivalents in the MS-CMHC and EdD-SPP portions of the program with a minimum cumulative GPA of 3.0 on all required coursework. - Successful completion of minimum graduation requirements as officially communicated to students through the university catalog, student publications, and other official documents of the university.

+• Freedom from all indebtedness and other obligations to the university.

-Program Learning Outcomes - EdD-CMHC, SP Specialization
+Program Learning Outcomes - EdD-SPP, CMHC Specialization

-Graduates of the EdD-CMHC, SP specialization program will be able to:
+Upon completion of the program, students in the EdD-SPP, CMHC specialization program will be able to: